Separation Anxiety in Relationships: Signs, Causes & Coping Tips

 Behaviors by love-avoidant people can make the situation worse, as those individuals crave independence and self-reliance.
 Love-avoidant individuals don’t feel comfortable relying on others or having others depend on them, so they tend to push their romantic partners away, easily triggering separation anxiety in the other partner.

-Learn How to Cope With Relationship Separation Anxiety
+Learn Coping Strategies for Relationship Separation Anxiety

 You can make the first step through PIVOT coaching sessions or retreats at the Glass House.
 Our experienced and caring relationship coaches can help you recognize and change unhealthy thoughts and behavior patterns, which can, in turn, make you better equipped to deal with your romantic relationship issues.